-To figure out how much rent you can afford, you first need to work out what all your other outgoings and costs will be.
-Read on for an overview of the upfront and ongoing costs you need to take into account before deciding whether or not you can afford to move out or move home.
+To see how much rent you can afford, you first need to add up all of your other expenses.
+Read on for an overview of the upfront and ongoing costs you need to consider before deciding whether or not you can afford the rent.

 Estimate the cost of your rent plus bills

 Renting a home involves more than just being able to pay your rent.